PanoSight · Framework · How Clarity Returns

 Threat mode

-• Body braces; breath shortens.
+• The body braces and breath shortens.

-• Time feels scarce; stakes feel absolute.
+• Time feels scarce and the stakes feel absolute.

 Fog

-• Attention collapses into thought, emotion, narrative.
+• Attention fuses with thought, emotion, or narrative.

 Recovery

-• Choice becomes clean again.
+• Choice becomes cleaner again.

 Signal distortions in fog